 The initial macroeconomics literature with financial frictions represented by Bernanke and Gertler (1989) and Carlstrom and Fuerst (1997) focused on the fact that a shock though temporary can have long-lasting persistent effects.
-While even in a standard real-business-cycle model temporary shocks can have some persistence, in the present models temporary shocks have much stronger persistence through feedback effects of tightened financial frictions.
-In these models negative shocks to entrepreneurial net worth increases the financial frictions and force the entrepreneurs to invest less.
-This results in a lower level of capital and lower entrepreneur net worth in the following period.
-This decrease again leads to lower investment and lower net worth in the following periods.
+While even in a standard real-business-cycle model temporary shocks can have some persistence, in the models discussed here temporary shocks have much stronger persistence through feedback effects of tightened financial frictions.
+In these models negative shocks to entrepreneurial net worth increase the financial frictions and force the entrepreneurs to invest less.
+This results in a lower level of capital and lower entrepreneur net worth in the following periods.

-The models are set in the framework of a standard Solow growth model where output is produced via a single aggregate production function $Y_t = f(K_t, L_t)$ .
-However, agents are not homogeneous but instead a fraction $\eta$ of the population are entrepreneurs and a fraction $1-\eta$ are households.
+The models are set in the framework of a standard neoclassical growth model where output is produced via a single aggregate production function $Y_t = f(K_t, L_t)$ .
+However, agents are not homogeneous but instead a fraction $\eta$ of the population are entrepreneurs and a fraction $1 - \eta$ are households.
 The difference between the two is that only entrepreneurs can create new capital from the consumption good.
-To produce capital, entrepreneurs will invest out of their own wealth and will borrow from households but this borrowing is not without frictions.
+To produce capital, entrepreneurs will invest out of their own wealth and will borrow from households, subject to frictions.

 The key friction in the models is the assumption of costly state verification first introduced by Townsend (1979).
 Each individual entrepreneur's technology is subject to an idiosyncratic shock which is not observable to outsiders and verifying it comes at a cost.
-The optimal contract between an entrepreneur and the households providing outside funding has to ensure that the entrepreneur doesn't take advantage of the information asymmetry but also has to be mindful of the surplus destroyed by costly verification.
+The optimal contract between an entrepreneur and the households providing outside funding ensures that the entrepreneur doesn't take advantage of the information asymmetry and minimizes the deadweight loss due to costly verification.
 This trade-off is resolved by a contract resembling standard debt.
 The entrepreneur promises a fixed repayment and is audited, i.e. the state is verified, only if he fails to repay.
 Let us start with the setting of Carlstrom and Fuerst (1997) (hereafter CF) and then highlight the differences to the original setting of Bernanke and Gertler (1989).

-While entrepreneurs as a whole can convert consumption goods into capital at a constant rate of one-for-one, each individual entrepreneur's investment yields $\omega i_t$ of capital for an input of $i_t$ consumption goods, where $\omega$ is an idiosyncratic shock, i.i.d. across time and entrepreneurs with distribution G and $E[\omega] = 1$ .
+While entrepreneurs as a whole can convert consumption goods into capital at a constant one-for-one rate, each individual entrepreneur's investment yields $\omega i_t$ of capital for an input of $i_t$ consumption goods.
+Here $\omega$ is an idiosyncratic shock, i.i.d. across time and entrepreneurs with distribution G and $E[\omega] = 1$ .
 Given the assumption of costly state verification, the realization of an individual entrepreneur's outcome $\omega i_t$ is only observable to an outsider at a verification cost $\mu i_t$ .
 Stochastic auditing is not allowed by assumption so the optimal contract becomes standard risky debt with an auditing threshold $\bar{\omega}$ .

-An entrepreneur with net worth $n_t$ who borrows $i_t - n_t$ promises to repay $\bar{\omega}t i_t$ for all realizations $\omega \geq \bar{\omega}$ while for realizations $\omega < \bar{\omega}$ he will be audited and his creditors receive the investment payoff $\omega i_t$ net of auditing costs $\mu i_t$ .
-For a given investment size $i_t$ , the auditing threshold $\bar{\omega}$ (and therefore the face value $\bar{\omega} i_t$ ) is set so the lenders break even where $q_t$ is the price of capital.
+An entrepreneur with net worth $n_t$ who borrows $i_t - n_t$ promises to repay $\bar{\omega}t i_t$ for all realizations $\omega \geq \bar{\omega}t$ while for realizations $\omega < \bar{\omega}t$ he will be audited and his creditors receive the investment payoff $\omega i_t$ net of auditing costs $\mu i_t$ .
+For a given investment size $i_t$ , the auditing threshold $\bar{\omega}t$ (and therefore the face value $\bar{\omega}t i_t$ ) is set so the lenders break even where $q_t$ is the price of capital.
 Note that CF assume that the creation of new capital and therefore the necessary borrowing takes place within a period, therefore the households require no positive interest on their loan.
 In addition, since there is no aggregate risk in the investment process, households can diversify their lending across entrepreneurs so they require no risk premium.